JohnEBoyBaby/i.Q/README.md

 GOOD TOGETHER MOM + BABY = GOOD

+... he's a 'feeling' arranger ... changer of the WAY that he talks ... https://www.youtube.com/watch?v=rX5bDqk7Qmo ... keeper of the 'key to the law' ... step aside ... open wide ... it's the lQner ...

 See her 'crossed legs' ..?

 DAUGHTER 女 + SON 子 = 好 GOOD